peterroelants/VQ_test/README.md

 ## Web service

-A web service is provide to match the given concepts to strings.
+A web service is provided to match the given concepts to strings.
 The web service makes use of the [Flask](http://flask.pocoo.org/) module and is coded in [`main.py`](https://raw.githubusercontent.com/peterroelants/VQ_test/master/main.py).
+The concepts matched by this web service are the concepts from the assignment.

 This web service makes use of [`concept_store.py`](https://raw.githubusercontent.com/peterroelants/VQ_test/master/concept_store.py) and stores the concept store in cache.
 Access to this web service is provided at [http://178.62.253.130/vq](http://178.62.253.130/vq).
 Requests have to be sent via a POST request with the string as a plain text content type.
 The web request will return a json file with the matched concepts as a list in this json object: `{result:[list_of_matches]}`.